-For security purposes, Alibaba Cloud Elasticsearch instances are isolated from each other by default.
-To use the cross-cluster search feature, you must first connect the networks of the two instances.
-This topic describes how to configure network connections between instances to enable cross-cluster search.
+By default, networks between Alibaba Cloud Elasticsearch (ES) instances are isolated for security purposes.
+To use the cross-cluster search feature, you must first establish network connectivity between the two instances.
+This topic describes how to configure network connectivity between instances to enable cross-cluster search.

 Procedure